RHFieldProductManagement/baremetal-ipi-lab/09-workloads.md

 As you can see we were able to access the outside world!

-## Success!!
+Feel free to play around with the OpenShift Web Console and the Virtualization menu's - this was a quick play around with all of this, but should time allow, go ahead and see what you can do.

-Congratulations ... if you've made it this far you've deployed KNI from the ground up, deployed OpenShift Container Storageoc logs duckhunt-js-1-build -f, OpenShift Virtualisation, and tested the solution with pods and VM's via the CLI and the OpenShift dashboard!
+## Success!

+Congratulations ... if you've made it this far you've deployed KNI from the ground up, deployed OpenShift Container Storage, OpenShift Virtualization, and tested the solution with pods and VM's via the CLI and the OpenShift dashboard!
 We'd like to ***thank you*** for attending this lab and hope that it was a valuable use of your time and that you learnt a lot from doing it.

-Please do let us know if there's anything else we can do to support you by reaching out to us at [field-engagement@redhat.com](mailto:field-engagement@redhat.com)!
+Please do let us know if there's anything else we can do to support you by reaching out to us at [field-engagement@redhat.com](mailto:field-engagement@redhat.com), and as always - pull requests are more than welcome to this repository ;-)